coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 - `scale_type` (String)
 - `sort_by` (String)
 - `stack_definition` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--stack_definition))
 - `unit` (String) The unit of the chart.
-Can be one of seconds, kbytes, gbytes, bytes_iec, unspecified, microseconds, milliseconds, mibytes, gibytes, bytes, mbytes, kibytes.
+Can be one of unspecified, microseconds, bytes, kbytes, bytes_iec, mibytes, milliseconds, seconds, mbytes, gbytes, kibytes, gibytes.
 - `y_axis_view_by` (String)

 <a id="nestedatt--layout--sections--rows--widgets--definition--pie_chart--query"></a>